skellis46/slipbox/improvisation and the threshold of the self.md

 - opens possibility that the threshold between dual and non-dual is a case-study that has applications in different fields: dance, somatics, neurophenomenology (overstating this), cognition, philosophy ....?

+One final note on nomenclature.
 In this chapter I use the word _dancing_ rather than improvising to describe the activity of the mover, noting the distinction made by the American dancer and improviser Lisa Nelson:

 > A lot of what people call improvising, I call 'dancing.'
 I wouldn't put it in the category of improvising.
 When I think about improvising, it's already another stage or another phase of a dancing urge, and it has to do with making something.

 – Lisa Nelson [in @despain-2014-landscape p.39]

-The period of studio-based research on which this writing is developed was called _Losing Oneself_, and in it authentic movement was practiced by experienced dance professionals Katye Coe and me.
-As each of us was dancing, we were not making something; we were dancing and being danced, and as we did this we passed backwards and forwards across what I am calling the threshold of the self.
+As each of us was dancing, we were not making something

 In this chapter authentic movement does not act as a proxy for all dancing (whether artistic or social), but I assume that it forks into many body-based practices (including various dance techniques), and is forked from many practices.
 In doing so, I want to be clear that I am not sure if what this writing deals with makes sense or aligns with other kinds of dancing. (return to this later?)